 SegWit – Illustrative transaction structure (percentage data usage)

 Fixing third party transaction malleability

 It is often mentioned that SegWit “splits” the witness and non witness data up, into two separate places.
 This is not really true, the witness and non witness data still exists together.
-As the diagram above illustrates with the green arrows, the key difference with SegWit is that the witness data is no longer needed when calculating the transaction ID (TXID), which is later used to spend the funds in the next transaction.
+As the diagram above illustrates, the key difference with SegWit is that the witness data is no longer needed when calculating the transaction ID (TXID), which is later used to spend the funds in the next transaction.